tomiito/developer-documentation/source/includes/demand/_exchange-groups.md

 }
 ```

-Creates an empty supplier group and specifies the allocation and name upon creation.
+Creates an empty supplier group with a specific allocation and name.

 ### Arguments